smallkot/showappstore-bunch-unity3d/README.md

 Add `ShowappstoreBunch` script to a game object on your scene.
 No more configuration is needed.

-At the moment only text sharing is supported, but it can be easily extended.
 Follow `ShowappstoreBunch` script to get additional details.

 Related projects
 ---